mendix/docs/content/refguide/attributes.md

 If the source is a computation, the microflow property defines which microflow defines this computation to calculate the value of the attribute when the object is retrieved.
 The microflow should have a parameter of the type of the entity of the attribute and it should return a value with the same type as the attribute.

-In a webshop you want to show the total expenses for each customer.
+In an webshop, you want to show the total expenses for each customer.
 These are calculated by retrieving all orders associated with the customer and adding their totals.

 ![](attachments/819203/917570.png)